piandpower/MetagenomeDB/README.rst

 MetagenomeDB
 ============

+Note: the most up-to-date documentation is accessible at http://cores.montana.edu/bioinformatics/tools/MetagenomeDB/

 MetagenomeDB is a Python_-based toolkit designed to easily store, retrieve and annotate metagenomic sequences.
 MetagenomeDB act as an abstraction layer on top of a MongoDB_ database.
 It provides an API to create and modify and connect two types of objects, namely sequences and collections:

 - **sequences** (``Sequence`` class) can be reads, contigs, PCR clones, etc.